Legia Warsaw: Club identity and supporters

-As one of the most successful clubs in Poland, Legia Warsaw is also one of its most popular clubs.
-Legia has gained devotion from generations of fans from Warsaw as well as around the country, mainly in Masovian Voivodeship.
-Legia supporters are considered very spontaneous, dedicated and fanatical.
+Legia Warsaw gained devotion from generations of fans from Warsaw as well as around the country, mainly in Masovian Voivodeship.
+Legia supporters are considered very spontaneous and dedicated.
 Accordingly, in terms of quality of football support, they are also often described as the best supporters in Poland.
 Groups of fans follow Legia for practically all away matches, both domestic and international.
 Supporters of Legia occasionally attract also some negative attention, in particular after events such as riots in Lithuania during a match against Vėtra Vilnius on 10 July 2007.

 The beginning of Legia Warsaw's organized fan movement is associated with matches in European cups, in the 1970s, when Legia fans came into contact with Western fan culture.
 Above all, for Legia fans, the April 1, 1970 match against Feyenoord was a breakthrough.
 Impressed by the way the clubs' colors and symbols were worn and displayed by the Dutch fans, a large group of Legia fans began to imitate them.